enverbey/deneme/Java-Basics/tr/01-Giris/README.md

    **Key Methods:**
    - `write(String str)`: Writes a string to the file.
    - `newLine()`: Writes a new line to the file.
-   - `close()`: Closes the writer to free system resources.

-   **Exercise:**
-   - Create a program that prompts the user for their favorite quotes and writes them to a text file.
-You can allow multiple entries until the user types "exit".

----

 2. **ScannerExample.java** 📖
    - This file showcases how to use the Scanner class to read user input from the console.

    **Example Code:**
    ```
    Scanner scanner = new Scanner(System.in);
    System.out.print("Enter your age: ");